Originally published for my column Inner Actions on Feminist.com

 Ah, real change . . . what is it that makes it so elusive?
 Are we weak willed?
 Do we really lack discipline?
 For one, real change is often cyclical, so set backs are just a part of the overall process of transformation.
 But we forget that, and feel discouraged, and give up.
 We also forget how difficult change can be, because these days, some changes are so easy.
 If you want to change the lines on your face, for a fee and mild discomfort, you can get a shot.
 If you want to reduce your appetite, you can staple your stomach.
 If you want to escape negativity, you can “think positive thoughts” . . . and although that doesn’t really work, there still appears to be so many simple alternatives to the very challenging notion of REAL behavioral change.

-The upset, sacrifice and vulnerability that often come with real change can scare us into a state of being in which the desire to change is not enough to motivate us to do it.
+The upset, sacrifice and vulnerability that often come with real change can scare us out of our intention to do it.
 Knowing what’s healthy or good for us is not enough either.
 We need help from others and from motivating forces to propel us through the grief and disorientation that some changes require.

 I invite you, in your resolution making this year, to include three little dark creatures that are disguised as enemies, but are invaluable in helping you really bite the bullet and move towards your potential.
 They are: High Anxiety, Sheer Misery, and the Threat of Losing (or the actual loss of) Love.
 Although you may need all three to come knocking simultaneously at your door before you take up the journey of transformation, here are some examples of how they have helped others follow through on their resolutions for good.